Shimun VIII Yohannan Sulaqa: Title

 Yohannan Sulaqa was pointedly given the title of "Patriarch of Mosul and Athur" in Rome, not in a restrictive sense, but meaning of the Church of the East, and at that time, Kerala aside, was exclusive to northern Mesopotamia, the former Assyria.
 The Chronicle of the Carmelites states that Sulaqa was proclaimed Patriarch of the Eastern Assyrians but on April 19, 1553, the title was changed to Patriarch of the Chaldeans.
 This was in reference to the Old Testament which gives Abraham's birthplace as "Ur of Chaldees" (traditionally Edessa) at a time long before the Chaldeans entered Mesopotamia.
 This did not signify any ethnic or geographic link with the long extinct Chaldeans of the south eastern extremities of Iraq.
 Many modern scholars also now believe Abraham's Ur was actually in Anatolia.

-The term "Chaldeans" had a history of being used in an ethnically and geographically inaccurate sense by Rome, having been previously officially used by the Council of Florence in 1445 as a new name for a group of Greek Nestorians of Cyprus who entered into full communion with the Catholic Church.
+The term "Chaldeans" had a history of being used in an ethnically and geographically inaccurate sense by Rome, having been previously officially used by the Council of Florence on August 7, 1445, as a new name for a group of Greek Nestorians of Cyprus who entered into full communion with the Catholic Church.
 Rome followed to use the term Chaldeans to indicate the members of the Church of the East in Communion with Rome (mainly not to use the term Nestorian that was theologically unacceptable) also in 1681 for Joseph I and later in 1830 when Yohannan VIII Hormizd of the line of Alqosh became the first Patriarch of Babylon of the Chaldeans of the modern Chaldean Catholic Church.

 "Pope Julian III in 1553 consecrated Sulâka, an Assyrian convert, "Patriarch of the Chaldeans" – the designation then given for the first time to the so-called Nestorians who had seceded to Rome, which patriarchate has been continued to this present day."

 Shemʿon line

-Shimun VIII Yohannan Sulaqa was the first incumbent of the Shemon line of the Church of the East.
+Shimun VIII Yohannan Sulaqa was the first incumbent of the Shemʿon line of the Church of the East.
 This patriarchal See was initially located in Amid, but very soon moved to Siirt, then to Urmia, then to Khosrowa (near Salmas) and from the second half of 17th century to Qodchanis (now Konak, Hakkari).

-The last patriarch of this line recognized by the pope was Shimun IX Dinkha (died 1600) and later there were only a few correspondences through missionaries.
+The last patriarch of this line recognized by the pope was Shimun IX Dinkha (died 1600), and later, there were only a few correspondences through missionaries.
 This See reintroduced in 1600 the traditional heredity system for patriarchal' succession, a practice unacceptable to Rome.
 In 1692, patriarch Shimun XIII Dinkha broke formally the communion with Rome and returned his members to the faith that he abandoned, but without accepting the patriarchal line that he broke away from.
 The patriarchate that he originated is that which in 1976 adopted the name "Assyrian Church of the East".